Sunday 19 october

 Collect

 Alleluia, alleluia!
-Let your face shine on your servant, and teach me your decrees.
+Bend my heart to your will, O Lord, and teach me your law.
 Alleluia!

 Prayer over the Offerings